- Brittle diabetes is a severe form of diabetes. It occurs when blood sugar levels go up and down often.

 - severe headaches

-Symptoms of high blood glucose in brittle diabetes can include:
+Symptoms of high blood glucose levels can include:

 - dry skin